zachj1582/node-1-afternoon/README.md

 * Start by installing Express
     * `npm install express`
+    * This command will generate a `node_modules` folder.
+        * node_modules shouldn't be committed to github because they're something we'll download again later if needed.
+        * create a `.gitignore` file in the root of the directory
+            * add `node_modules/` to your .gitignore
 * Next, build the skeleton of your server
     * This should include:
         * Requiring express